stacks-network/sbtc-docs/src/how-to-deposit-and-withdraw.md

 You will then be prompted to sign a message payload with the Hiro Wallet to authenticate your request.
 Once the request is authenticated you will be prompted to either sign a bitcoin transaction or receive a QR code to scan depending on your transaction mode.

-When you have signed or payed to the QR code you'll get a link to follow your request on the Bitcoin chain.
+When you have signed or paid to the QR code you'll get a link to follow your request on the Bitcoin chain.
 The sBTC should be burned shortly after your request is mined.
 Thereafter, the system will wait until the sBTC burn is final before fulfilling your withdrawal on the Bitcoin chain.
 This may take up to 150 bitcoin blocks.